Citrus Herb Turkey Breast is a flavorful, easy dish for a smaller Thanksgiving dinner, Christmas celebration, or every day dinner party.

 Allllllll the sides!

-This citrus herb turkey breast begs to be enjoyed with all of the classic Thanksgiving side dishes.
-Think Green Beans with Bacon, Wild Rice Dressing, Roasted Brussels Sprouts, Creamy Confetti Corn, Mushrooms Marsala, and Scalloped Potatoes.
+This citrus herb turkey breast begs to be enjoyed with all of the classic Thanksgiving side dishes, such as:

 With turkey, you have your choice: you can pair it with a white wine or a red wine.